top of page

 Apple

 My work is to improve performance and lifetime of organic light emitting devices (OLEDs) by introducing corrugated substrates.
-I’m a Chemical engineering but doing electrical engineering work.
-Usually I work from 9 - 6
+I’m in Chemical Engineering but doing electrical engineering work.

 Marble Bust_edited.jpg